glynos/url/docs/doc_url.md

 };
 ```

-`url_parse_error` is thrown when there is an error parsing the URL.
+Thrown when there is an error parsing the URL.

 ### Constructor `skyr::url_parse_error::url_parse_error`